-Recent stories about VERBATIM:
+Stories about VERBATIM:

-Recent appearances by/interviews with Erin McKean:
+Appearances by/interviews with Erin McKean:

 Recent reviews of Verbatim: from the bawdy to the sublime, the best writing on language for word lovers, grammar mavens, and armchair linguists (Harcourt 2001):

-The language quarterly Verbatim is no ordinary work--it’s not weighted down with impenetrable linguistic jargon, and it’s not a Sunday-supplement rant against bad grammar.
+The language quarterly Verbatim is no ordinary work–it’s not weighted down with impenetrable linguistic jargon, and it’s not a Sunday-supplement rant against bad grammar.
 McKean’s collection of articles from the quarterly likewise rises above the ordinary.
 The contributors, selected for their good writing, take us on an informative romp through some of the most intriguing aspects of our “messy, uninhibited, and sprawling” language.
 We’re regaled, for example, with fascinating tales told by etymologists; an account of “slayer slang” (teen TV favorite Buffy the Vampire Slayer coins its own words); world history in the words of American students (the ancient Egyptians were “mummies” who traveled across the “dessert” by “Camelot”); and word games.
 And we want to know more: How have college dictionaries handled sexual intercourse (and its synonyms, including the f word)?
 Should French Canadians bemoan the corruption of their beloved language by such expressions as le snack bar when they in turn are gallicizing Quebec English?
 The answers, the wit, and the surprises are here for language mavens of nearly all stripes.
 Philip Herbst

 For over 25 years, Verbatim: A Language Quarterly has been publishing short articles on the use and misuse of language.
 Here, McKean, editor of Verbatim and a dictionary editor for Oxford University Press, compiles 58 articles from the quarterly on subjects ranging from the meanings of the “F word” to variants in Bible translations.
-In between, various authors discuss other languages (Welsh dictionaries, Quebeżois Gallicisms, Spanish variations in South America), word games (puns, spoonerisms), jokes (student bloopers, matching wordplay, Irish bulls), jargon (clown talk, S & M terminology, sports slang), and much, much more.
+In between, various authors discuss other languages (Welsh dictionaries, Quebe?ois Gallicisms, Spanish variations in South America), word games (puns, spoonerisms), jokes (student bloopers, matching wordplay, Irish bulls), jargon (clown talk, S & M terminology, sports slang), and much, much more.
 McKean has used the work of well-known linguists and journalists (Laurence Urdang, Richard Lederer, and Gerald Eskenazi), but most of the pieces are by unknowns who submitted interesting language observations.
 All the articles are well written, but some will be more interesting than others.
 Recommended for public libraries.
 Kitty Chen Dean, Nassau Coll., Garden City, NY

 Write On: Entertainment for Word Lovers